lorenzo-lepore/nutrimate/README.md

 The NutriMate repository is created and curated by following GitHub best practices.
 Since a Google Maps API (comprehensive of Places API) is required to make the Nearby Supermarkets feature functional, the following rules must be followed:
 - A .env file must be added to the root folder of the project.
 This file must contain the variable MAPS_API_KEY.
 In this section, please provide your API key
 - A reference to the .env file must be added (or uncommented, if found) in the asset section of the pubspec.yaml file
-- Code in the supermarkets.dart file must be uncommented
+- Commented code in the lib/widgets/supermarkets.dart file must be uncommented

+Project-needed dependencies must be downloaded by running `flutter pub get` (mandatory).

 Further actions based on running environment:

-**Web version:** include your Google Maps API key in the web/index.html file
+- **Web version:** include your Google Maps API key in the web/index.html file

-**Android version:** include your Google Maps API key in the android/app/scr/main/AndroidManifest.xml file.
-Run in debug mode by connecting your phone via adb or get the apk by running `flutter build apk`
+- **Android version:** include your Google Maps API key in the android/app/scr/main/AndroidManifest.xml file.
+Run in debug mode by connecting your phone via adb or get the apk by running `flutter build apk`.
+Finally, install the apk on your chosen Android device.

-Remember to download project-needed dependencies by running `flutter pub get`.

 ## Execution